 If you are dating your ex again after a breakup, make sure you set your expectations straight in front of your partner.
 Talk about the point of differences in your previous stint and commit to the takeaways before dating again.
 This is to prevent you from a pattern of hurt and pain again.

-- Go slow when dating after a breakup.
+- Take it slow: Go slow when dating after a breakup.
 Wait for the right time before you commit

-- Don’t seek acceptance from the date, instead accept yourself
+- Focus on yourself: Don’t seek validation from a date, instead accept yourself

-- Wait for the right time.
+- Time is of the essence: Wait for the right time.
 When it is right, you will feel contented and fulfilled from within

-- Love yourself, pamper yourself.
+- Practice self-love: Love yourself, pamper yourself.
 When you value your worth, the partner will surely value your talents and abilities

-- Don’t go intense while dating again after a breakup.
+- Keep it casual: Don’t go all in and form yet another intense connection when you start dating again after a breakup.
 Take it easy and keep it light-hearted to see where it goes

-- Be selective of whom you are dating.
+- Know what you want: Be selective about who you date.
 Let the breakup experience be a takeaway of what you want and what you don’t want in a relationship

-Following these tips will definitely empower you to date again with a partner of your dreams.
-Our Bonobology Counsellors are also there to help you heal from the breakup woes.
-You can connect with us for personalised counselling.
+Following these tips will definitely empower you to date again and find the partner of your dreams.
+Our Bonobology counselors are also there to help you heal from the breakup woes.
+You can connect with us for personalized counseling.